MIT SHASS Communications | Resources and Materials

 Collaborations across the Institute

-Ongoing creative collaborations with colleagues at MIT Spectrum, the MIT News Office, Resource Development, Admissions, and other groups
+Ongoing creative collaborations with colleagues at the MIT News Office, MIT Spectrum, Communications Initiatives, Resource Development, Admissions, and the MIT Alumni Association.

 Overview of all MIT SHASS academic areas + individual profiles of each unit

 Individual profiles are available to each unit for printing.

-SHASS Communications includes one of the most robust news groups on campus, producing research and feature stories, interviews, profiles, award announcements, and special publications, such as Election Insights, and the ongoing Human Factors Series, nad special occasion books, such as The Musical Institute of Technology.
-Our publications are distributed via the SHASS website, MIT News, and social media channels.
+MIT SHASS Comm is one of the most robust editorial groups on campus, producing research and feature stories, interviews, profiles, award announcements, and special publications, such as Election Insights, the ongoing Human Factors Series, nad special occasion books, such as The Musical Institute of Technology.
+Our publications are distributed via the SHASS website, MIT News website, social media channels, and monthly newsletters.